Our judges for the ASTW Awards of Excellence 2018

 Nick Henderson is head of social media at Tourism Australia, the Australian Government agency responsible for attracting international visitors to Australia.
 Tourism Australia’s social media accounts are followed by more than 14 million people with the team creating up to ten pieces of content across Facebook, Instagram, Twitter, WeChat, and Weibo each day.
 Nick started working in social media in 2009 in the United Kingdom and more recently was head of social media at Virgin Australia prior to joining Tourism Australia.

 Stuart Innes was Travel Writer-Editor of The Advertiser newspaper in South Australia in the 80s and 90s and, until retiring in 2012, it’s Tourism Writer.
-He was one of the longest-serving ASTW committee members, including four terms as president during which he introduced the annual travel writing awards.
+He was one of the longest-serving ASTW Board members, including four terms as president during which he introduced the annual travel writing awards.
 He is a former judge of the South Australian Tourism Awards.

 Justin Jamieson is the founder and publisher of the award winning get lost Magazine, a 124 + page glossy travel magazine focusing on unique, boutique experiential travel.
 Justin can be heard discussing travel trends weekly on 2GB’s top rating Chris Smith Afternoon show and is a regular guest and co-host on 3AW’s number 1 travel and food program A Moveable Feast.
 He can also be heard on the Austereo networks, Talking Lifestyle and ABC nationally as well as guest spots on major TV networks and a regular guest on Sky News Travel.
 Justin launched get lost in 2004 hoping to scratch an insatiable travel bug.
 It seems to have made it worse.